 It’s not rocket science, but a little science nonetheless and it’s sure fun.
 The thought of dyeing fabric can be intimidating, but rest assured with just a little knowledge you will be waiting to dye any fabric around the house.

-The idea of tie-dye is not just contrast of different colours but create patterns that are like presents, because you will see the end result after unravelling the knots.
+The idea of natural tie-dye is not just contrast of different colors but create patterns that are like presents, because you will see the end result after unravelling the knots.